Palm Creek/Victoria Mill - phase V repair and restoration of priority coastal habitat and wetlands

 This page should be cited as:

-Department of Environment and Science, Queensland (2018) Palm Creek/Victoria Mill - phase V repair and restoration of priority coastal habitat and wetlands, WetlandInfo website, accessed 1 February 2023.
+Department of Environment, Science and Innovation, Queensland (2018) Palm Creek/Victoria Mill - phase V repair and restoration of priority coastal habitat and wetlands, WetlandInfo website, accessed 1 February 2024.
 Available at: https://wetlandinfo.des.qld.gov.au/wetlands/resources/tools/wetland-project/palm-creek-victoria-mill-phase-v-repair-and-restoration-of-priority-coastal-c81e/